tableau/connector-plugin-sdk/packaging/README.md

 ## Usage

 ### Install package Module
 The recommendation is to install package within a Python virtual environment.
-See section Setup Virtual Environment below to create and activate a vitural environment.
+See section Setup Virtual Environment below to create and activate a virtual environment.

 ```
 (.venv) PS connector-plugin-sdk\packaging> python setup.py install